napari/napari/docs/source/plugins/for_plugin_developers.rst

 Step 2: Write your hook implementation
 --------------------------------------

-Once you have identified the :ref:`hook specification <hook-specifications>` that you want to implement, you have to create a *hook implementation*: a function that accepts the arguments specified by the hook specification signature and returns a value with the expected return type.
+Once you have identified the :ref:`hook specification
+<hook-specifications-reference>` that you want to implement, you have to create
+a *hook implementation*: a function that accepts the arguments specified by the hook specification signature and returns a value with the expected return type.

 Here's an example hook implementation for :func:`~napari.plugins.hook_specifications.napari_get_reader` that enables